 Sexually Transmitted Infections

 Sexually Transmitted Infections (STIs) are infections that people can get by having sex with someone who is infected.
-There are many different kinds of STIs.
-You may have heard of Chlamydia, herpes, HPV, syphilis and gonorrhea.
-There are many other kinds as well.
+There are many different kinds of STIs, such as chlamydia, herpes, HPV, syphilis, and gonorrhea, but there are many other kinds as well.
 STIs are much more common than you think.
-Anyone who has sex can get an STI, and it can be transmitted through vaginal, anal or oral sex.
+Anyone who has sex can get an STI and it can be transmitted through vaginal, anal, or oral sex.

-Remember: Many STIs do not show symptoms.
-STIs can make you unable to have children, cause birth defects or diseases in babies.
-Some STIs are painful.
-A few can even kill you.
+Remember: many STIs do not show symptoms.
+STIs can make you unable to have children or cause birth defects or diseases in babies.
+Some STIs are painful and a few can even kill you.

-Most sexually transmitted diseases (STIs) syphilis, gonorrhea, or Chlamydia are curable if detected early, although some like HIV and herpes are not, and can only be managed, and NOT curable.
+Most STIs, such as syphilis, gonorrhea, or chlamydia, are curable if detected early.
+However, some like HIV and herpes are not and can only be managed, but NOT cured.

-Retrogen's Sexually Transmitted Infections Program utilizes Thermo-Fisher's patented TaqMan technology, providing accurate diagnostic testing to identify and discriminate among 5 pathogens known to be responsible for Sexually Transmitted Infections.
-The program only requires a single, non-invasive sample collection, has very short turnaround time and provides your referring physician a detailed, comprehensive report that leads to actionable decisions and forward treatment options.
+Retrogen's Sexually Transmitted Infections program utilizes Thermo-Fisher's patented TaqMan technology, providing accurate diagnostic testing to identify and discriminate among 5 pathogens known to be responsible for STIs.
+The program only requires a single, non-invasive sample collection, has a very short turnaround time, and provides your referring physician a detailed, comprehensive report that leads to actionable decisions and forward treatment options.

 - Mayo Clinic Staff (Updated 2012 February 25).
 Vagina: What's normal, what's not.

 - Gore, H. (Updated 2011 October 27).
 Vaginitis.

 http://emedicine.medscape.com/article/257141-overview through http:// emedicine.medscape.com.